Beppu Onsen: Hot spring areas (Beppu Hatto)

 There are 16 municipal bathhouses fed with hot spring water in the Beppu Onsen area fed by eight separate hot spring zones known collectively as Beppu Hatto (named such in 1924), previously known in the Taisho years as Beppu Jyutto.

 Beppu Onsen

 Close to Beppu Station in the centre of town, Beppu Onsen is the most popular area.
 Ekimae-Kotō Onsen is a two-minute walk from the station and provides tired visitors and locals with invigoration and relaxation.
 The Hells of Beppu field of hot springs are nationally designated as a "Place of Scenic Beauty".

 Kankaiji Onsen

 The Kankaiji onsen site is located on a hill in the south-west urban area of Beppu.
 Bathers can enjoy medicinal hot spring waters along with spectacular scenery.
-The hot spring was written about in the historical book, Bungokokushi, from the Edo period, stating that numerous people visited the onsen for it's views and scenery of all of Beppu Hatto.
+The hot spring was written about in the historical book, Bungokokushi, from the Edo period, stating that numerous people visited the onsen for its views and scenery of all of Beppu Hatto.
 After the wildfire of 1931, the onsen was redeveloped into a resort, and a large geothermal power generator.